What’s going on?

 Sounds interesting, will there be food?

 Of course!
-A delicious BBQ dinner, appetizers, wine and desserts... it is a Chabad of Fremont event, so good food is a must.
+YES Catering, is catering a delicious luncheon complete with, wine and desserts... it is a Chabad of Fremont event, so good food is a must.

 Can I bring my kids?